 There are two progress reports during the year, one at the end of each semester.
 Parent-teacher meetings are scheduled twice a year and either parent or teacher may ask for special meetings if they feel it necessary.

-The school day begins at 9:00 am and ends at 2:15 for Playgroup and Foundation students.
-Year 1-6 students leave school at 3:25 pm and those in Year 7-13 at 4:20 pm.
-There are extracurricular activities in the afternoons from 3:35 pm to 5:00 pm.
+The school day begins at 9:00 and ends at 14:15 for Playgroup, Foundation and Reception students.
+Year 1 students leave school at 15:40 and those in Year 2-13 at 16:25.
+There are one hour sessions of extracurricular activities in the afternoons from 15:35 to 17:30.

-Parking is available out in front of the school.
-Please ensure you lock your vehicle when entering the school.
-The school will not be held liable for damage, theft or other incidents of vehicles outside of the school.
+Parking is available in front of the school.
+Please ensure you lock your vehicle when it is unattended.
+The school will not be held liable for damage, theft or other incidents involving vehicles outside of the school.